 Two of my earlier collaborative projects are Today is Good!, a song-writing project with asylum-seekers, and Beyond Mode, a quartet developing modal music of the Mediterranean.
 I am Founder and Director of the online platform for world music and sound art, Music Boat.
 For several years I collaborated with luthier and musician Karim Othman-Hassan on an internet resource about the oud Oudmigrations.

-My most recent book project is The Oud: An Illustrated History, and I am currently working on Performance, Language and Memory: perspectives on the music of György Kurtág, co-edited with Gergely Fazekas (in progress, to be published in the musicological series ‘Contemporary Composers’ published by the Centro Studi Opera Omnia Luigi Boccherini).
+My most recent book is The Oud: An Illustrated History, and I am currently working on Performance, Language and Memory: perspectives on the music of György Kurtág, co-edited with Gergely Fazekas (in progress, to be published in the musicological series ‘Contemporary Composers’ published by the Centro Studi Opera Omnia Luigi Boccherini).

 My early career was as a concert pianist, following studies at the Royal Academy of Music, London and the Liszt Academy, Budapest, where I was a student of Ferenc Rados and Gyorgy Kurtág.
 I also studied composition and saxophone, and performed widely in Europe as soloist and in ensembles, broadcasting regularly for Hungarian radio.
 My specialism was new music – repertoire written after 1945, and I had the privilege to work with several major figures including Messiaen, Berio and Kurtág.
 In 2003 I co-directed a major London Kurtág festival which won the Royal Philharmonic Society Award.